Get Started

 Set up the Python environment and install the required package.

-This command installs the MEYELens Python package (including TensorFlow), providing access to the full acquisition and analysis pipeline.
+This command installs the MEYELens Python package (including PyTorch), providing access to the full acquisition and analysis pipeline.

 Tip: For detailed installation instructions and advanced setup options, refer to the software page.

-Warning: TensorFlow may affect pupillometry performance.
-An incorrect TensorFlow setup can reduce acquisition speed and negatively impact pupillary measurements.
-We strongly recommend a proper TensorFlow installation, especially on systems equipped with an NVIDIA GPU.
+Warning: PyTorch may affect pupillometry performance.
+An incorrect PyTorch setup can reduce acquisition speed and negatively impact pupillary measurements.
+We strongly recommend a proper PyTorch installation, especially on systems equipped with an NVIDIA GPU.

 07